Template Guided Text Generation for Task-Oriented Dialogue: Action Representations

-The final example illustrates a case where the model has to deal with a seen domain (Media) but an unseen slot (\textit{starring}).
-This is likely to be a common scenario, where new functionality needs to be added to an existing API.
-Here, both Naive and SlotDesc incorrectly treat the slot value Antonio Bustroff as a director, since the slot \textit{directed\_by} appears in training.
-T2G2, however, is able to correctly ground the generated text in the input templates to generate the phrase \textit{acted in}. \\ We refer the reader to the appendix for more qualitative examples.
+In Figure~\ref{examples} we list a few examples of model predictions.
+The first example illustrates a case where the model has to deal with a seen domain \textit{Flights} but an unseen slot \textit{is\_nonstop}.
+Such a case would be common when new functionality needs to be added to an existing domain.
+Both Naive and Schema are unable to verbalize the slot correctly.
+While the template input contains all the information, it sounds very robotic.
+T2G2, on the other hand, takes the 4 template sentences as input and rewrites them into a fully accurate but much more natural sounding response.

-\textbf{Human Evaluation} We conduct a human evaluation study as described in \ref{sec:evaluation}.
-A total of 500 examples are rated - 250 each from seen and unseen domains - across the 3 models discussed above and the ground truth response (\textit{human}).
-With 3 ratings per example, this leads to a total of 6,000 ratings.
-In each rating task, the raters were asked to rate the responses generated by each model and the ground truth response with categorical scores 1 (bad), 2 (average) and 3 (good).
-For each example, the responses were shuffled in a random order to prevent positional bias among the raters.
+The next example is from \textit{RentalCars}, and features an unseen slot \textit{has\_insurance}.
+Schema fails to mention this slot.
+Naive attempts to verbalize it, but uses the wrong word (\textit{reassurance}).
+T2G2, however, is able to paraphrase the template input into grammatical text without dropping any information.

-From the results in Table \ref{results-human}, we find that on \textit{seen} domains all models perform comparably.
-Somewhat surprisingly, for seen domains even the baseline model performs on par with the ground truth.
-This is in line with recent work on task oriented NLG \cite{peng2020few,kale2020machine} which found that large pre-trained models can be fine-tuned to generate responses that match or exceed the data they were trained on.
-For unseen domains, T2G2 provides large improvements over baselines for both informativeness and naturalness, confirming the trends from automatic improvements.
-Remarkably, T2G2 also outperforms the human authored ground truth responses.
-We take this as a promising indication of the real world applicability of our approach.
+The final example features an unseen slot \textit{starring} from the \textit{Movies} domain.
+Naive and Schema treat Antonio Bustroff as a director, since the slot \textit{directed\_by} appears during training.
+However, T2G2 simply relies on the template input and copies the phrase \textit{acted in}.
+We refer the reader to Appendix \ref{qualitative-examples} for more qualitative examples.